Help, How much paint do I need?

 How many coats of paint on a wall?

 Let’s dive into specifics now.
 Based off our rule of thumb, two coats of paint is the absolute minimum you’ll want for your walls.
 However, the material and previous colour of the wall can both influence this number – for unfinished drywall, for example, you’ll want to add a coat of primer or undercoat paint too.
-If the wall was previously painted a darker colour than your new paint, you’ll want to add another coat to really make that lighter colour cover up the darker hue beneath.
+If the wall was previously painted a darker colour than your new paint, you’ll want to add another coat to really make that lighter colour cover up the darker colour beneath.

 How many coats of paint on a ceiling?